Lighting means everything in photography.

-It is important to understand the degree of poor lighting in order to come up with tips to use in this conditions.
+It is important to understand the degree of poor lighting in order to come up with tips to use in these conditions.

 There are three degrees of poor lighting: